marcelpetrick/DevNotes/BeenThereSeenThat/20221213_mucpp_meeting_TimurDoumler_LowLatencycpp/readme.md

 ## Performance
 * various different concepts: throughput vs. latency
-* and what is "real time": not only means t produce the correct result, but it also has to produce it within a certain amount of time
+* and what is "real time": not only means to produce the correct result, but it also has to produce it within a certain amount of time
 * orthogonal ends of a spectrum; and depending on which side you care more, then different optimizations
 * high throughput; optimize the average case performance
-* versus: low latency: optimize the worst cast performance
+* versus: low latency: optimize the worst case performance
 * efficiency: reduce the amount of work/energy required to perform the task
 * low latency: HFT (high frequency trading), audio, games, "embedded"
 * throughout: internet servers, scientific simulations, quantitative finance

 ## hot path - concept
 * gaming 5-16 ms, audio 1-5 ms, HFT 100ns to 10 micro-s; GUI 100ms
-* consequences of "ho path" missing deadline
+* consequences of "hot path" missing deadline
   * gaming: dropped video frames
   * audio: audible clicks/glitches
   * HFT: lost money